cms-legacydata-analyses/EventProductionExampleTool/MCQCDProductionMLTrackInfo/README.md

   cmsenv
   ```

-In this example we will use the code of an EDAnalyzer that will give us the information in NTUPLE format for this follow these steps:
+In this example we will use the code of an EDAnalyzer that will give us the information in NTUPLE format.
+Therefore, start with these steps:

 - Obtain the code from git: